 Remember those days when a grilled cheese sandwich was basically a slice of Kraft cheese between two pieces of buttered white bread?
 Yeah, me too.
 But those days are long gone.

-April has been declared National Grilled Cheese Month, so I’d be remiss if I didn’t give you the 411 on where you can score some incredible sandwiches masquerading as the venerable grilled cheese.
+April has been declared National Grilled Cheese Month, so I’d be remiss if I didn’t give you the 411 on 7 places where you can score some incredible sandwiches masquerading as the venerable grilled cheese.

 Looking for comfort food and just happen to be in Long Beach?
 Look no further, Ocean Market Grill has added a new item to their lineup – so new it’s still on the chalk board – known as the Lobster Grilled Cheese.
 Decadent would be a vast understatement.
 Filled with tons of lobster meat, layered with melted mascarpone and provolone cheese, with some tasty arugula pesto, and all encased in crispy sourdough bread that has been painted with garlic butter, you’re never going to think of grilled cheese sandwiches in the same way after this one.
 They go through about 20 pounds of lobster each week and you’ll know why after you take your first bite.